kedro-org/kedro-academy/kedro-reflection-agent/README.md

 A B2B campaign agent generates personalised outreach emails for telco sales.
 After running on an eval set, a meta-agent reflects on the failures and proposes updates to the system prompt, the skill file, and the eval set itself.
 Re-running the agent against the new artifacts produces visibly better emails.

 > Status: **scaffold only**.
 No node implementations yet.
 Pipelines and UI components are filled in slice by slice.
+See [`DESIGN.md`](DESIGN.md) for the agreed pipeline shapes and data flows.

 ## Project shape